JieunKim-Econ/STATA_for_Economist/README.md

-# STATA for Economist
+## STATA for Economist

-This repository presents the replication and my self-studying codes from each chapter of "STATA for Economic Analysis" by Seokjin Woo
+This repository presents the replication and my self-studying codes from each chapter of "STATA for Economic Analysis", Seokjin Woo.